Texas Online Casinos

-There are a couple of other land-based gaming facilities in the state as well, neither of which are full-fledged casinos.
+There are two other land-based tribal facilities in the state as well.

 There are a number of large, noteworthy casinos just beyond the borders of Texas, including in Mexico.
-Here are a few of the most popular ones in nearby states.
+Here are a few of the most popular casinos near Texas.

-Located in Hot Springs is the Oaklawn Racing Casino Resort, the largest gambling facility in Arkansas.
-A couple of hours northeast of Texarkana, Oaklawn features a thoroughbred race track, more than 1,500 slots, over 30 table games, a race and sportsbook, and a small poker room.
+- Oaklawn Racing Casino Resort (Hot Springs, AR): A two-hour drive from the Texas border, Oaklawn is the largest gambling facility in Arkansas.
+Oaklawn features a thoroughbred racetrack, more than 1,500 slots, over 30 table games, a sportsbook and a small poker room.

 Those in east Texas might also look to Louisiana for casino gambling options, starting with the multiple casinos in Bossier City.

-Boomtown Bossier City, Horseshoe Bossier City, and Margaritaville Resort Casino are all popular riverboat casinos, as is Harrah’s Louisiana Downs racino.
-All four of these Bossier City casinos feature 1,200 or more slots and video poker machines as well as a wide selection of table games.
+All four are popular riverboat casinos (Harrah’s is a racino), featuring 1,200 or more slots and video poker machines, as well as a wide selection of table games.

-There are a couple more popular riverboat casinos just over the border in Lake Charles, about a two-and-a-half-hour drive from Houston.
+There are a three more popular riverboat casinos just over the border in Lake Charles, about a two-and-a-half-hour drive from Houston.